nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 Q: What should you do to increase your root account security?
 > Enable MFA (You want to enable MFA in order to add a layer of security, so even if your password is stolen, lost or hacked your account is not compromised.)

+Q: IAM User Groups can contain IAM Users and other User Groups.
+> False (IAM User Groups can contain only IAM Users)

+Q: An IAM policy consists of one or more statements.
+A statement in an IAM Policy consists of the following, EXCEPT
+> Version (A statement in an IAM Policy consists of Sid, Effect, Principal, Action, Resource, and Condition.
+Version is part of the IAM Policy itself, not the statement)

+Q: According to the AWS Shared Responsibility Model, which of the following is AWS responsibility?
+> AWS Infra

 Q: You have a mobile application and would like to give your users access to their own personal space in the S3 bucket.
 How do you achieve that?
 > Use Amazon Cognito Identity Federation (used to federate mobile user accounts and provide them with their own IAM permissions, so they can be able to access their own personal space in the S3 bucket)